 Third- and fourth degree burns: The skin may become white and leathery with widespread thickness.
 These are the most severe burn injuries.
 They can cause damage that extends through all the layers of skin and into the bloodstream, affecting organs and bones.
 Death is the result in some cases.
 In spite of horrendous damage, these burns may be less painful because of damage to the nerves that produce the sensation of pain.
 The skin may appear raised and leathery, charred, dark brown, or white and waxy, depending on the cause of the injury.

 Third- and fourth-degree burns have a high risk of complications and can lead to shock, blood loss and infection, including sepsis (bloodstream infection) and tetanus, hypothermia (dangerously low body temperature) and hypovolemia (low blood volume).
 Serious burns can cause significant scarring and require skin grafting for treatment.

 If you have suffered a serious burn through someone else’s negligence, it is important to consult with a knowledgeable personal injury lawyer and actively pursue the maximum compensation you are entitled to receive.
 Medical expenses and costs related to serious burns may be extremely high and may continue throughout the victim’s lifetime.
 Permanent scarring often results from serious burn injuries.

-Kraft & Associates, P.C., is dedicated to protecting your rights and helping you obtain the compensation you deserve.
+The Dallas burn injury attorneys at Kraft & Associates, P.C., are dedicated to protecting your rights and helping you obtain the compensation you deserve.
 Our experienced lawyers have been helping burn victims in Northern Texas for decades.